deep-coast-eng/BT-Hearing-Aids-Setup/README.md

 **I am not sure what to do**

 Ask your IT support or a family member for help.
-For technical support, visit the [Issues page](https://github.com/deep-coast-eng/BT-Hearing-Aids-Setup/issues).
+For technical support, visit the [Issues page - github users and project contributors](https://github.com/deep-coast-eng/BT-Hearing-Aids-Setup/issues).

 ---